 Mrs Taylor in Nursery, works with the families and delivers the PACT (parents and children together) reading programme - for those families who don't feel they can access this programme, the nursery staff use PACT with these children during the morning sessions.
 This is followed into Reception as small group intervention.

-In Yr3 and 4 our children do the Bounce Back phonics to help those children where phonics is a barrier to their learning and Yr2 children who didn't pass their phonics screening use Catch up Phonics to show progress and give extra support in this area.
+In Yr3 and 4 our children do the Bounce Back phonics to help those children where phonics is a barrier to their learning and Yr2 children who didn't achieve their phonics screening use Catch up Phonics to show progress and give extra support in this area.

 Our children benefit from a computer based programme called IDL which assesses where children are at and they work through the programme to add extra learning.

 Times Tables Rock Stars is used in KS2 to help children speed up their knowledge of facts.
 Mrs Wilson also does a catch up times tables session with KS2 children who struggle to retain key facts.